Crescent Park

 Heated pool is supported by direct language in the current remarks: "heated pool."
 The MLS amenities also show HEAPOO in 1 of 19 listings, which aligns with the remark and suggests the heated feature exists, though it is not consistently repeated across the full set.

-In-unit laundry is strongly supported across the building.
-Multiple remarks explicitly mention it in at least 7 listings, including phrases such as "new washer/dryer," "washer/dryer in the unit," "Wash & Dryer in Unit," and "Full size washer and dryer."
-This aligns with the MLS inclusions showing washer/dryer in all current listings, so the evidence is very strong and consistent rather than copy-paste error.
+In-unit laundry is strongly supported across the building: at least 7 listings explicitly mention washer/dryer, including "washer/dryer in the unit," "Washer and Dryer in the unit," "Wash & Dryer in Unit," and "Full size washer and dryer."
+The evidence comes from multiple listing remarks and is reinforced by current MLS inclusions showing washer/dryer in 20/20 listings, although some remarks may be repeated or copied.

 Across all provided listings, building amenities are described repeatedly, but there is no mention of shared or community laundry despite consistent mention of other amenities.
 Combined with 0/13 MLS amenities for community laundry and repeated emphasis on in‑unit washers/dryers, the evidence suggests the building does not have separate community laundry facilities.